kodeFant/fp-unite/README.md

 # fp-unite (working title)

-fp-unite is a private support group for individuals in the functional programming space that are brave enough to build software or content for the public, be it open source or commercial.
+fp-unite is a private support group for individuals in the functional programming space that are brave enough to build software or content for the public.

 **We have one requirement for joining: You are a freelancer or building a commercial project with functional programming.**